sehandiluka/20230110_W2052921/README.md

+Based on the information you provided, here is a sample `README.md` for your project:

+---

 # Real-Time Event Ticketing System CLI

-## Description
+## Overview
-The Real-Time Event Ticketing System CLI is a multithreaded Java application that simulates the release and retrieval of tickets in real-time.
-It allows users to interact with the system via the command line, configuring ticket parameters, managing a ticket pool, and monitoring ticket release and purchase activities.

-The system consists of several classes working together:
-- **TicketingSystem.java**: Manages user input, validation, and multithreading for vendors and customers.
-- **TicketPool.java**: Handles the shared pool of tickets with thread-safe operations.
-- **Vendor.java**: Releases tickets into the pool at a specified rate.
-- **Customer.java**: Retrieves tickets from the pool at a specified rate.
-- **Configuration.java**: Saves and loads system configurations using JSON.
-- **Logger.java**: Logs system events and activities to a file.
+The **Real-Time Event Ticketing System CLI** is a command-line application designed to simulate a ticketing system where vendors release tickets, and customers purchase them at specified rates.
+It uses multithreading to handle concurrent operations and ensures thread-safe interactions with a shared ticket pool.
+The system also allows configuration settings to be saved and loaded for future use.

+This project combines **React.js** for the frontend and **Spring Boot** for the backend, providing a dynamic and robust solution for event ticketing management.

 ## Features

-- Multithreaded ticket release and retrieval by vendors and customers.
+- **Multithreading**: Simultaneous ticket release by vendors and ticket retrieval by customers.
-- Input validation to ensure correct configuration settings.
-- Ability to save and load system configurations.
-- Timestamped logging of system events.
-- Graceful termination of system via command input.
+- **Ticket Pool Management**: A synchronized pool ensures thread-safe ticket release and retrieval.
+- **User Configuration**: Users can load or manually configure ticket system parameters such as maximum capacity, total tickets, release rate, and retrieval rate.
+- **Logging**: System events are logged to a text file for monitoring.
+- **Configuration Management**: Configuration settings can be saved to and loaded from a JSON file.

+## Technologies Used

+- **Frontend**: React.js
+- **Backend**: Spring Boot
+- **Java**: For core system logic (TicketingSystem.java, TicketPool.java, Vendor.java, Customer.java, Configuration.java, Logger.java)
+- **JSON**: For saving and loading configurations
+- **Gson Library**: For JSON serialization and deserialization
+- **Multithreading**: For concurrent ticket release and retrieval
+- **Logging**: Thread-safe event logging to a text file

 ## Installation

-1. Clone the repository to your local machine:
+1. Clone the repository:
    ```bash
    git clone https://github.com/sehandiluka/20230110_W2052921.git
    ```